gbxyz/openswoole-docker-image/README.md

-Ubuntu 22 + PHP {8.2,8.3} + Openswoole.
+Ubuntu 22 + PHP 8.x + [Openswoole](https://openswoole.com/).
 This isn't very useful on its own, it's a base image for other things.

 GitHub repository: https://github.com/gbxyz/openswoole/